zhenbzha/mssql-bdc-client/README.md

 Only prerequisites is to have docker installed on local machine.

 ## Steps

 1. login to docker hub `docker login --username=[yourdochubusername]`
-2. download and run the BDC client container `docker run -it --name mssql-bdc-client zhenbzha/mssql-bdc-client:v1 /bin/bash`
+2. download and run the BDC client container `docker run -it --name mssql-bdc-client -p 8888:8888  mssql-bdc-client`
-3. inside container, log in to Azure `az login`
-4. deploy BDC `python3 ./deploy-sql-big-data-aks.py`
+3. Open jupyter notebook with URL provided in console
+4. Open a terminal within jupyter notebook
+5. run `./bootstrap.sh`
-you need to input the subscription id, resource group name and region.
+you need to first login to Azure with code and then input the subscription id, resource group name and region.
 Keep all others as default
-5. set environment variables.
-If you are not using all default values in step 4, then update the values here accordingly as you specified in step 4.

-    ```
-    export AZDATA_USERNAME=admin
-    export AZDATA_PASSWORD=MySQLBigData2019
-    ```
-6. load sample data into BDC
-first run `kubectl get svc -n sqlbigdata` (sqlbigdata is the default BDC cluster name. if you specify different value in step 4, then use it here) find the external ip of SQL_MASTER_ENDPOINT(master-svc-external) and KNOX_ENDPOINT(gateway-svc-external), then run command to load sample data to BDC
-`./bootstrap-sample-db.sh sqlbigdata <SQL_MASTER_ENDPOINT> <KNOX_ENDPOINT>`
+This will finish create BDC in Azure with all sample data loaded into the cluster